damlys/kubernetes-monorepo-layout/README.md

 The `scripts` directory contains shell scripts that automate various procedures and tasks.
 These scripts can help to streamline workflows and simplify complex processes.
 They can be used to manage infrastructure resources, configure services, deploy applications, and perform other operations.

-By storing these scripts in a central location, you can ensure that they are easily accessible to all team members, and that they can be reused across different scopes and environments.
+By storing these scripts in a central location, you can ensure that they are easily accessible to all team members, and that they can be reused across different scopes and projects.

 ### `/third_party`